Birdchain/whitepaper-business/README.md

 We will officially present the app at the Mobile World Congress in Barcelona in 2019.

 # Raising value of the token
-Our goal is to create strong token which would be useful for our contributors and could circulate in the world easily.
+Our goal is to create a strong token which would be useful for our contributors and could circulate in the world easily.
 We believe that circulation and spread of the token is the key to its value.
 The more people and companies would use our token, the more it would be used, the stronger it will be.
-Here are some key points that makes BIRD token to stand out:
+Here are some key points that make BIRD token to stand out:
 1. **Low initial cost**.
 During the ICO, the BIRD will be sold at the lowest price to create a higher incentive for contributors.
 2. **Token flexibility**.
 When the BIRD value and demand increases, it can be fragmented into 18 decimals to serve the market needs.
 3. **Unique currency**.
 Exclusively BIRD tokens are used for purchasing Birdchain A2P service and rewarding Birdchain app users.
 Ensuring the BIRD token has a real demand.
 4. **Favorable viability**.
 To have a sustainable business it needs only 100 000 app installs.
 Each phone can sell about 100 SMS per day on a very conservative approach.
 5. **High desirability**.
 Providing the possibility of an income to its users, the Birdchain App is highly appealing to the public.
 The more users install the app, the more SMS flux it creates meaning a faster BIRD rotation, demand and appreciation.
 6. New features and higher **BIRD circulation**.
 We will drive demand and circulation of BIRDs with new Birdchain features and services.
 7. **Embracing the competition**.
-Our A2P SMS service will be appealing to all companies that look for lower SMS price and high quality service.
+Our A2P SMS service will be appealing to all companies that look for lower SMS price and high-quality service.
 8. Detailed **financial forecast**.
 Check it out here: [Finances](#finances)

 ## Streams of the Token